Cekomo/Slord/README.md

 ![howto3](https://user-images.githubusercontent.com/79690427/183223609-b45e1005-8528-412c-ae4f-f00c9bfed8de.png)

-When the word is corectly formed, you can press right-bottom button to level up.
+When the word is correctly formed, you can press right-bottom button to level up.

 # Bugs
 - Sometimes the word does not place the intended tile but the previous one after sliding it.
+(Not a high priority)
+- Due to the swipe speed, letters' position diverges slightly.
 (Not a high priority)
 - Especially there is a required letter inside matched word, the algorithm may not understand the correct word.
 Try to keep away the surplus letters that the word includes.